pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### Best Practices for GPT Interactions

 **Be Specific About Your Niche**:
-- âŒ "Design a directory"
+- ❌ "Design a directory"
-- âœ… "Design a directory for Tax Resolution Specialists targeting businesses with IRS debt, focusing on major metropolitan areas"
+- ✅ "Design a directory for Tax Resolution Specialists targeting businesses with IRS debt, focusing on major metropolitan areas"

 **Provide Context**:
 - Share your platform choice (Brilliant Directories, custom, etc.)